 We are focused on the development and commercialization of novel therapeutics for the treatment of rare diseases.
 Our lead candidate is DCCR (Diazoxide Choline) Extended-Release tablets, a once-daily oral tablet for the treatment of Prader-Willi syndrome (PWS).
-We have a Fast-Track designation for DCCR in PWS and orphan designation for the treatment of PWS in the United States (U.S.) as well as in the European Union (E.U.).
+We have Fast-Track and Breakthrough Therapy designations for DCCR for the treatment of PWS in the United States (U.S.) and orphan designation for the treatment of PWS in the U.S. as well as in the European Union (E.U.).